dhammon/AttacksAndCountermeasures/textbook/04-NetworkServices.md

 > ```
 > You should observe that www.google.com resolves to the Kali VM IP address.
 If not, consider the following:
 > - Review your configurations
 > - Flush local DNS cache in the Windows VM with the following command: `ipconfig /flushdns`
+> - Sometimes Windows will resort to IPv6 for DNS resolution, consider disabling it in the Ethernet properties.
 > - Wait a few minutes and try again
 > #### Step 5 - Decommission
 > After you have completed the lab, make sure to revert changes made to your Windows VM.
 Consider restoring from a previous snapshot or manually turning the Firewall profiles on and removing the manual DNS server IP address on the Ethernet interface.